 \linespread{1} \linespread{2} \linespread{1} \linespread{2} Another source of unexpected data was RStudio Cloud usage logs.
-RStudio Cloud provides summary data per user in a project, aggregated by calendar month.
+It was possible to use browser developer tools to download per-student usage data.
 This data includes all students (\(n=42\)) enrolled in the two sections.

-The total number of compute hours used per month is seen in Table \ref{tab:overallcompute}.
-Since the instructor set up separate projects for each section, we can break down usage hours per section.
-Note that data for the month of November is missing for the \texttt{tidyverse} section because of an oversight on the part of the author.

-\linespread{1} \linespread{2} \linespread{1} \linespread{2} Data is also available on a per-student basis, aggregated by month.
-This data was downloaded using browser developer tools.
-This allowed us to create Figure \ref{fig:rstudio-month}, which shows the distribution of hours of compute time per section, broken down by month.
+This allowed us to create Figure \ref{fig:rstudio-month}, which shows the distribution of compute time per student in each section, broken down by month.
+All the distributions in Figure \ref{fig:rstudio-month} are right-skewed, with several students using many more hours of compute time than the majority.
 While the \texttt{tidyverse} section seemed to watch less of the provided videos each week (as discussed in Section \ref{sec:yt}), they appeared to spend more time on RStudio Cloud per month.
-All the distributions in Figure \ref{fig:rstudio-month} are right-skewed, with several students using many more hours of compute time than the majority.

-It is also important to note these numbers are likely inflated based on the way RStudio Cloud counts usage time.
+\linespread{1} \linespread{2} It is important to note these numbers are likely inflated based on the way RStudio Cloud counts usage time.
 Student projects in both sections were allocated 1 GB of RAM and 1 CPU, so one hour of clock time counted as one project hour (spaces with more RAM or CPU may consume more than one project hour per clock hour), but student usage often includes a fair amount of idle time.